T-Kepley-McGuire/National-Parks/README.md

 ### A Thinkful Assignment

 This site is a page for viewing a sampling of national parks and adding your own.

+## Implimentation

+Built on the framework created by Thinkful.
+Credit for the basic styling and HTML goes to Thinkful

+Form content is quered and added to the DOM with JavaScript

 #### *This codebase is forked and derived from the original work by Thinkful*